Trainings - Wednesday, June 7

 dynamic sources and methods into our operations in a timely manner.

-Attendees will walk away with a lil understanding of what CONGA is and
+Attendees will walk away with an understanding of what CONGA is and

 how it is applied by NGA.